radarlabs/radar-sdk-android/MIGRATION.md

 - The `RadarCallback` class has moved from `com.onradar.sdk.RadarCallback` to `io.radar.sdk.Radar.RadarCallback`, and the `onCallback()` method has been renamed to `onComplete()`.
 - The `Radar.requestPermissions()` and `Radar.checkSelfPermissions()` helper methods have been removed.
 Call the corresponding methods on `ActivityCompat` and `ContextCompat` instead. https://developer.android.com/training/permissions/requesting
 - The `RadarStatus.ERROR_USER_ID` and `RadarStatus.ERROR_PLACES` enum values have been removed.
 The SDK now handles these cases gracefully.
-- The `Radar.setTrackingPriority()` method has been removed.
-The SDK avoids excessive wakeups and wi-fi scans by default.

 ## 1.2.x to 1.3.x